Ashes in a Bottle Become Popular “Final Journey” For Deceased Loved Ones

 Beverly Smith was naturally distraught when Gordon died suddenly of a brain hemorrhage at 57–just when their “golden years” were coming round the bend.
 As Beverly recalled, “He loved the ocean,” and she “wanted to let him travel a little and let him sail away.”

-So, Beverly put Gordon’s ashes into a bottle including a brief note and money.
+So, Beverly put Gordon’s ashes in a bottle including a brief note and money.
 She set the bottle adrift at Big Pine Cay, in the Florida Keys.
 Gordon drifted north to Islamdora, where he was discovered by a man named Ross.
 Ross added his own note to the bottle, urging whoever finds it next to let it keep drifting:

 Judi honored Beverly’s wishes and Ross’s request by sending Gordon back out to sea in a brand new bottle with a new note and an extra dollar bill.